LuisCarlosHM/Natours-Node.js/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your config.env file
+To run this project, create the file config.env on your root folder, you will need to add the following environment variables to your file:

 `NODE_ENV = development/production`